Sportswashing derby: Chelsea-Newcastle bound by murky owners

 Freezing the assets of Abramovich restricts Chelsea’s ability to generate income.
 So the club shops remained closed as they have been since Thursday when the sanctions against Abramovich were announced.
 No matchday magazines were allowed to be sold.
 The only fans allowed into Sunday’s 1-0 victory for third-place Chelsea over Newcastle had to have bought tickets before Thursday.

-The reigning European and world champions are trying to send out the message they are running out of cash — becoming “skint” in a British colloquialism — to pressure the government to ease restrictions before the fast-tracked sale can be completed to end Abramovich’s 19-year ownership.
+The reigning European and world champions are sending out the message they are running out of cash — becoming “skint” in a British colloquialism — to pressure the government to ease restrictions before the fast-tracked sale can be completed to end Abramovich’s 19 years of trophy-filled ownership.

 “Chelsea’s skint,” came another song from the Magpies fans, “and the Mags are rich.”